lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

 You can also delete each of resource keypairs by clicking trash can icon in the Control column.
-When you click the icon, the confirmation popup will appears. click Delete button to delete.
+When you click the icon, the confirmation popup will appears.
+Click 'Delete' button to erase."

 .. image:: resource_policy_delete_dialog.png
    :width: 350